 The LIFFE Robusta contract allows for up to 450 defects per 500 g sample, more than 10 times its Arabica "C" contract counterpart for exchange quality coffee, so it's understandable why Robusta coffee is generally worth less than half of commercial Arabica.

-He recognised that it was the artificially low market standards that are holding back the value of Robusta, not the plant's potential at all.
+He recognized that it was the artificially low market standards that are holding back the value of Robusta, not the plant's potential at all.

 Since there is no economic incentive for most Robusta farmers to improve cultivation and processing quality standards, most treat it as a secondary crop and take the absolute minimum care and make the lowest possible investment necessary to bring it to market.